fznwebdesign/jSnake/README.md

 In order to control your Snake, you need to click on the board to start catching the keyboard events.

-The movement of your snake is controlled by the arroy keys.
+The movement of your snake is controlled by the arrow keys.

 ## Rules